-The Oregon Clinic Urology division was founded over 50 years ago and has been a part of The Oregon Clinic since 1994.
+The Oregon Clinic Urology specialty was founded over 50 years ago and has been a part of The Oregon Clinic since 1994.
 It is our mission to provide the best possible care for all diseases affecting the urinary system in a compassionate and timely manner.

 Bladder cancer is often found while investigating blood in the urine.
 Make sure you have a urinalysis with your yearly physical.
 Bladder cancer often does not have any symptoms until it is advanced.
 Smoking is the number one cause of bladder cancer.
 We provide the most up to date surgical procedures for bladder cancer with close follow up.

 Benign prostatic hyperplasia is nonmalignant (noncancerous) enlargement of the prostate gland, a common occurrence in older men.
 It is also known as benign prostatic hyperplasia and abbreviated as BPH.